 About Daniel Solomon

-My brick n’ mortar teaching career lasted seven years, having taught every grade from 2nd to 12th, and having taught Science, Math, P.E., and Anatomy & Physiology.
-It also was one of the catalysts that prompted our move from California to Colorado.
-From classroom teaching, I moved into project management, team lead, and curriculum course development for an online education company – a career which spanned nearly a decade.
+My brick n’ mortar teaching career lasted seven years, having taught every grade from 2nd to 12th, and having taught Science, P.E. and Math.
+Teaching was also one of the catalysts that prompted our move from California to Colorado.
+From classroom teaching, I moved into project/team management and course development for an online education company – a career which spanned nearly a decade.
 Those years were highlighted by the birth of our two children, and I also wore the primary “stay-at-home-parent” hat during that time.

-In 2018 it became apparent that Mindy and I were ready to merge our education, experience, and energy to forge new personal and professional paths for ourselves (and together).
+In 2018-19 it became apparent that Mindy and I were ready to merge our education, experience, and energy to forge new personal and professional paths for ourselves – and together.
 Relying on each others’ strengths and inspiration, we created a family psychology practice that would support our eventual clients in being heard, seen, and connected-to in way that would meaningfully foster their growth and healing.

 My role as the Team/Business Lead and Intake Director for Mile High Mental Health is three-fold.
 I’m here to: